Wonder Woman: Odyssey

 Continued from Mary Marvel: Times Past: 1980: Prelude to Odyssey

-On August 5, 1985, when the Crisis on Infinite Earths ended, and while the world still mourned recently passed legends such as Supergirl and the Flash, one more legend was lost to the world.
+On August 5, 1985, the Crisis on Infinite Earths came to an end.
+While the world mourned recently fallen legends such as Supergirl and the Flash, one more legend was lost to the world.

 In the last throes of life before his final destruction, the Anti-Monitor sent death-beams toward the heroes leaving the antimatter universe through a portal back to their own world.
-The Amazing Amazon known to the world as Wonder Woman alone took the full brunt of these death-beams and was reduced in moments from a Wonder Woman to a Wonder Girl, then to a Wonder Tot, and finally to the primordial clay from which she had been formed and given life. (*)
+The Amazing Amazon known to the world as Wonder Woman alone took the full brunt of these death-beams.
+In moments, she was reduced from a Wonder Woman to a Wonder Girl, then to a Wonder Tot, and finally to the primordial clay from which she had been formed and given life. (*)

 [(*) Editor’s note: See “Final Crisis,” Crisis on Infinite Earths #12 (March, 1986) and “The Secret Origin of Wonder Woman,” DC Special Series #19 (Fall, 1979).]

 Could she have somehow survived such an onslaught?
 It seemed impossible, but the answer to that question would remain a mystery, at least for now.
 One solitary man, however, refused to accept that she was truly gone.
-He was Colonel Steve Trevor, and he had been Wonder Woman’s husband for only five days when she was killed.
+Colonel Steve Trevor had been Wonder Woman’s husband for only five days when she was killed.

 Their wedding had been a private affair, taking place shortly after an epic battle of the gods.
-Zeus himself performed the wedding ceremony on fabled Mount Olympus, which was attended only by the Amazons and the gods themselves. (*) Wonder Woman’s friends and allies in the Justice League of America hadn’t even learned about her wedding until it was over, which was just as well.
-The last time the couple had held a wedding, it had been epic in scale and attended by the entire Justice League and many other heroes.
-Yet in the end it had been cancelled as the result of her secret identity that she had kept from him at the time. (*) Now, however, all secrets between them were gone as they were united as one flesh.
+Zeus himself performed the wedding ceremony on fabled Mount Olympus, attended only by the Amazons and the gods themselves. (*) Wonder Woman’s friends and allies in the Justice League of America hadn’t even learned about her wedding until it was over, which was just as well.
+The last time the couple had held a wedding, it had been epic in scale, attended by the entire Justice League and many other heroes.
+Yet in the end, it had been canceled due to her secret identity, which she had kept from him at the time. (*) Now, however, all secrets between them were gone as they were united as one flesh.

 [(*) Editor’s note: See “To Everything a Season,” Wonder Woman #329 (February, 1986) and “Beautiful Dreamer, Death Unto Thee,” Wonder Woman #300 (February, 1983).]

-But their wedded bliss was cut short, because only three days into their honeymoon they were torn apart once more when Wonder Woman was called upon to help liberate Earth-S from the super-villains who had taken over that world. (*) After that the universe had been altered so that only one universe, one Earth, where before there had been five out of a seemingly infinite multiverse.
+Their wedded bliss was cut short, however, because only three days into their honeymoon, Wonder Woman was called upon to help liberate Earth-S from the super-villains who had taken over that world. (*) After that, the universe was altered so that only one universe remained, one Earth, where before there had been five out of a seemingly infinite multiverse.
 The final epic battle in the Crisis left Wonder Woman as the last hero to fall in battle.

 [(*) Editor’s note: See DC Universe: Crisis on Infinite Earths: The Villain War.]

-Colonel Steve Trevor had thrown himself back into his work during the chaos of the Crisis as he waited for his wife to come back home to him.
-Ultimately, he learned over a phone call that his wife had died, but he now hardly recalled it at all except that it had been his sister-in-law who had called.
+Colonel Steve Trevor threw himself back into his work during the chaos of the Crisis as he waited for his wife to return home.
+Ultimately, he learned over a phone call that his wife had died, but now he hardly recalled it at all, except that it had been his sister-in-law who had called.
 He realized that Donna Troy, alias Wonder Girl, was as outwardly distraught as he was internally, but he couldn’t help her grieve her sister’s death.
-He had gone into shock, Steve now realized, and was cut off from his own emotions for a time, even as the five remaining Earths after the Crisis were separated and cut off from each other by an impenetrable barrier. (*)
+He had gone into shock, Steve now realized, and he was cut off from his own emotions for a time, even as the five remaining Earths after the Crisis were separated and cut off from each other by an impenetrable barrier. (*)

 [(*) Editor’s note: See DC Universe: The Rock of Eternity.]

 He was determined, in fact, that what had been born in magic could yet live once more through magic.
-Thus, Steve Trevor was obsessed in more than grief.
+Thus, Steve Trevor became obsessed with more than just grief.
 He could not even begin to allow himself that luxury.
-He was a man of action, and he clung to the idea that his bride was still alive in some form or another, even as the days turned to weeks and then months.
+He was a man of action, clinging to the idea that his bride was still alive in some form, even as the days turned to weeks and then months.

 [(*) Editor’s note: See “A Death for Diana,” Wonder Woman #180 (January-February, 1969), “The Crypt of the Dark Commander,” Wonder Woman #248 (October, 1978), “Rebirth on Paradise Island,” Wonder Woman #270 (August, 1980), “Renewal on Paradise Island,” Wonder Woman #271 (September, 1980), and “The Man with All the Angles,” Wonder Woman #272 (October, 1980).]

 Only recently had the current Steve Trevor learned that he was not the same Steve Trevor or Steve Howard of this world.
-He was able to finally find true peace of mind when all the memories of his doubles were merged into his own by Aphrodite, allowing him to uniquely recall all of their memories as if they were his own. (*)
+True peace of mind finally came when all the memories of his doubles merged into his own by Aphrodite, allowing him to recall all of their experiences as if they were his own. (*)

 [(*) Editor’s note: The secret of Steve Trevor’s resurrections was told in “Bid Time Return,” Wonder Woman #322 (December, 1984).]

 Steve knew what he had to do, but he was at a loss as to how to go about it.
-He knew the rough direction in which Paradise Island lay, so he could only pray that he would beat the odds and find that tranquil home of magic and wondrous science anew.
-In fact, he had no clue about where in that Bermuda Triangle of sea and sky it lay precisely, but nevertheless he had developed a plan.
+He had a rough idea of the direction in which Paradise Island lay, so he could only pray that he would beat the odds and find that tranquil home of magic and wondrous science once more.
+In fact, he had no clue where in the Bermuda Triangle of sea and sky it lay precisely, but he had developed a plan.

-One evening in October of 1985, two short months after her supposed death, Colonel Steve Trevor concentrated with all his energy as he reclined within an empty field outside of Washington, D.C.
+One evening in October of 1985, two short months after her supposed death, Colonel Steve Trevor concentrated with all his energy as he reclined in an empty field outside of Washington, D.C.

 “Robot plane — come to me!
 Robot plane — I command you to come here!” he mentally commanded, frantic with passion, loss, and need.
-Months earlier, Wonder Woman had ordered that amazing craft that was the invisible robot plane to obey Trevor’s mental commands, and he prayed that this connection, however remote, would still work. (*)
+Months earlier, Wonder Woman had ordered that amazing craft, the invisible robot plane, to obey Trevor’s mental commands.
+He prayed that this connection, however remote, would still work. (*)

 [(*) Editor’s note: See “Escape,” Wonder Woman #312 (February, 1984).]